olle/no-auth-for-you/README.md

 ## Overview

 As mentioned in [#5638][2], a simple work-around is only possible when using a pre 1.3.x version of Spring Boot.
-Here we have the exact same application, setup with the two different versions of Boot - 1.3.3 and 1.2.8.

-Enjoy!
+Together with my colleague, we've did come up with a work-around that also works in 1.3.x - have a look at the `ErrorController`.

+### Spring Boot Versions and their Bug-Status:

+* Spring Boot 1.2.8.RELEASE - **no auth for you!**
+* Spring Boot 1.3.3.RELEASE - **no auth for you!**
+* Spring Boot 1.3.4.BUILD-SNAPSHOT - **no auth for you!**
+* Spring Boot 1.4.0.M2 - **no auth for you!**

+> Something sneaky did occur though - as I was trying out the 1.3.3.RELEASE fix, I noticed that the problem only appears when the `spring-boot-starter-actuator` is activated.
+Aha!

 ## Getting started

-Both apps are simple Maven projects and should compile, build and start as long as Maven and Java 8 is properly set up.
+All apps are simple Maven projects and should compile, build and start as long as Maven and Java 8 is properly set up.
 In each project, just run:

     mvn spring-boot:run